 Slime is the word!
-One of the coolest things you can make to wow the kids is slime.
-We have a ton of slime recipes using a variety of ingredients from borax, to saline solution and even fiber!
-Learn how to make fiber slime right in the kitchen for a taste safe slime recipe that is completely borax free.
-Homemade slime is awesome for hands on learning.
+One of the coolest things you can do to wow the kids is slime.
+We have a ton of slime recipes using various ingredients, from borax to saline solution and even fiber!
+Learn how to make fiber slime right in the kitchen for a taste-safe slime recipe that is completely borax free.
+Homemade slime is awesome for hands-on learning.

 LEARN HOW TO MAKE FIBER SLIME WITH KIDS